Hadokane/CI_PP1_Oversights/README.md

 ![Footer - Mobile](docs/screenshots/footer_sm.png)

 The footer is the only other element present on all pages.
 As such it is responsive.
-At larger sizes, it contains links to the band's social platforms and on the right contains a link to the developer's GitHub profile.
+At larger sizes, it contains links to the band's social platforms, and contains a link to the developer's GitHub profile.

-The social media icons displayed are all well known and use the official branded colours as their button background, ensuring the user has access to each platform and is visually drawn to the links.
+The social media icons displayed are all well known and use the official branded colours as their backgrounds.
+This ensures the user has access to each platform and is visually drawn to the links.
 Each button opens the corresponding page in a new browser tab, keeping the user's session on the band's website undisturbed.

-As mentioned, the social icons disappear at smaller sizes, moving to a higher vantage point for the user.
+As mentioned, the social icons disappear at smaller sizes, moving to a higher vantage point for the user in the nav bar.
 The GitHub logo doesn't show on phones as I felt those interested in the development process would likely have viewed it on a larger resolution screen such as a desktop.
-The promotion of my developer website is in no way a priority.
+The promotion of my developer github is in no way a priority.

     User Stories met: 1, 2, 6, 17.